General questions about our company, and the services that we offer..

 A: Typically we will take an inventory upon our initial contact.
 Our representative will ask you a series of questions pertaining to your move whether we ‘re doin a virtual estimate, an in-home estimate or telephone interview.
 One of the most importatnt questions will be..
 “What would like our company to move?”
 By giving our company a detailed list of your belongings that will be moved with us, it allows us to give you more of a realistic and more of an accurate quote.
-During this process we suggest that you offer as much information possible on the items that you’d like transported.
+During this process we suggest that you offer as much information as possible on the items that you’d like transported.
 Especially the smaller items.
-Often times clients call in and they give us their list of items but only naming the larger items.
+Often times clients will call in and give us their list of items but only naming the larger items.
 The larger items are relatively easy and faster to move.
-It’s the abundance of smaller items that require the most attention and will often take the most time to move.
+It’s the abundance of smaller items that will require the most attention and will often take the most time to move.

 Q: Whats the difference in pricing between local and long distance moving?

 A: Local moves are considered to be any move conducted under 40 miles from the origin to the destination.
 These type of moves are typically charged an hourly rate plus travel and materials related costs.
 Long distance moving is considered to be moves that are conducted over 40 miles from the origin to the the destination.
 Long distance moves are typically flat rate charges based on the weight of your shipment plus travel and materials cost.
 The movers will have their vehicle weighed by a certified Weigh Master prior to loading and again after they’re loaded.
 Although it is not mandatory but It is recommended that you accompany your mover to both weighings to ensure accuracy in pricing.